 The Shared Services Center comprises six units that support a diverse range of services including a centralized treasury system, accounting and financial services, trust accounting services, and human capital management services.
 These units are the central points of contact for trial courts using the Phoenix System.

-The four financial services units perform collaboratively in support of the courts on the Phoenix Financial System.
-In the recent fiscal year, these units achieved the following:
+The four financial services units, shown below, perform collaboratively in support of the courts on the Phoenix Financial System.

-Accounts Payable Unit:
+Accounts Payable Unit